fd0e/site-1/wiki/pages/advanced-ssh.md

 What if you don't want to edit files on the team server, but instead, you want to create it on your local machine?
 You don't want to have to copy/paste or re-type all of that, right?

 SCP to the rescue!
 SCP copies files over the ssh protocol.
-It works just like the cp command, but alllows you to do this:
+It works just like the cp command, but allows you to do this:

 `scp MyNewFileILove.txt tilde.team:~/AhYesOnTheServerNow.txt`